 I had managed to find an amazing space to call my home in one of the villages.
 It was basically a loft, with hard wood floors, overlooking the spectacular river valley (rent: 30$ a month!).
 The only problem: No furniture!
-And… no way to get furniture for hundreds of kilometers.
-I needed to furnish it somehow, so my girlf friend, Bianca SIlva and I, started playing around with all these bottles.
+And… no way to get furniture for hundreds of kilometres.
+I needed to furnish it somehow, so my girlfriend at the time, Bianca SIlva and I, started playing around with all these bottles.
 I used silicone, to join the bottles together to make a little stool.
 At first, I was doubtful it would hold our weight, or whether it would be strong enough.
 But… it was!
 Not only was it super strong and sturdy, it was actually comfortable.

 I remember staring at the first one we made together, and thinking to myself, this is so beautiful and so use-full, people are going to love this!

 The first furniture we made with glass bottles.
 The gin bottles in the Philippines are absolutely perfect for building stuff like this– the bottles are basically square and fit together easily.
 The outputs that you make with them are similarly square and rectangular.
 Later we began to make them with Ecobricks (plastic bottles packed with plastic waste).
 As the Ecobrick phenomenon has spread around South East Asia, so too has my invention spread, with this being one of the most practical ecobrick outputs.

 Notice that at this point, I haven’t called them “Milstein Modules”.
 That’s because I hadn’t need to move my bottle furniture yet.
 After two years in the village, it was time to go to the next place.
 I was keen to take my furniture out and share it with my neighbours and friends in the community.
 In particular I had a big couch that I had made with the gin bottles.
 It was about 250m x 70cm x 70cm.
 I got four strapping farmer boys, to help me lift it and take it out.
 But…